 - Use the expand arrow on the bottom right bar to make the dashboard full screen.

-HSH is in the process of setting a goal vacancy rate based on current data analysis.
-We are working to overcome the challenges that create vacancies in our system:
+HSH has set a goal vacancy rate of 7%.
+We are working to overcome the challenges that create vacancies in our system to meet that goal:

 - We implemented a policy to lower requirements for the documents clients need to move into housing.

 - We added new Access Points to increase services that support clients to navigate the housing process.

 - We implemented a policy outlining the length of time units can be offline for repairs.